 Given that a significant proportion of people who struggle with PTSD are soldiers and war veterans, we can understand why this stereotype has taken root.

-But PTSD can result from a wide range of traumatic events.
+However, PTSD can result from a wide range of traumatic events.
+In fact, PTSD can develop after any traumatic incident, not just those related to war.
 From emotional and sexual abuse, domestic violence, and severe illness to car accidents, the death of a loved one, and natural disasters, any event that shakes you to the core can trigger the onset of PTSD.
 The best thing you can do is ask before making any assumptions that could put the other person in an awkward position.

 Unfortunately, it’s not that easy for the human mind to leave the past behind, especially when the past holds something that has shaken the very core of your personality.
 When something traumatic happens, the brain registers the event to prevent it from happening again.
 That’s why some memories will stick and remain with us forever.

-In short, the past isn’t something that we should forget or put behind, but understand, accept and integrate into our experience.
+In short, the past isn’t something that we should forget or put behind us, but understand, accept, and integrate into our experience.

 We know that humans possess a diverse spectrum of emotions, some being pleasant, others less so.
 But each emotional experience has a purpose and a valuable message that we need to hear.